BjerknesClimateDataCentre/KPI/README.md

 Assumed Role,skjelvan_gosars,role's organization,R/V G.O.Sars,Station,RV_G.O.Sars

-### 1.3	Importing metadata to the KPIDB ###
+#### 1.3	Importing metadata to the KPIDB ####
-The python script ‘import_metadata_to_KPIDB.py’ will import the csv file requested from the CP, and export the metadata to the KPIDB.
+The python script [import_metadata_to_KPIDB.py](/1.KPIDB/5_Script_metadata_import) will import the csv file requested from the CP, and export the metadata to the KPIDB.
 In order to do this, we first need to know how the structure of the OTC metadata entry database compares to the KPIDB we will create.
 The structure of the ‘OTC metadata entry’ and the KPIDB is similar, but not the same.
 Their similarities and differences had to be mapped in detail in order to convert from one to the other.
-The powerpoint file ‘compare_databases.pptx’ gives an overview of the structural differences, while the excel sheet ‘linking_databases.xlsx’ shows the conversions from one database to the other database in detail.
+The powerpoint file [compare_databases.pptx](/1.KPIDB/2_KPIDB_VS_OTCMetadataEntry) gives an overview of the structural differences, while the excel sheet [linking_databases.xlsx](/1.KPIDB/2_KPIDB_VS_OTCMetadataEntry) shows the conversions from one database to the other database in detail.

-More about this …?
+More about this to come…

-### 1.4	Extracting QC stats from QuinCe ###
+#### 1.4	Extracting QC stats from QuinCe ####
 To come…

-### 1.5	Extracting QC stats from QuinCe ###
+#### 1.5	Extracting QC stats from QuinCe ####
 To come…